Translational research

 Graphic image of breast cancer

 This research demonstrated that it is possible to perform multiple downstream analyses on CTCs enriched using the Parsortix PC1 System.
-CTCs isolated from the peripheral blood of MBC patients were successfully evaluated by cytology (i.e., Wright-Giemsa staining), real-time quantitative reverse transcriptome PCR (qRT-PCR), RNA sequencing, and fluorescence in situ hybridization (FISH).
+CTCs isolated from the peripheral blood of MBC patients were successfully evaluated by cytology (i.e., Wright-Giemsa staining), real-time quantitative reverse transcriptome PCR (qRT-PCR), RNA sequencing, and fluorescence in situ hybridisation (FISH).

 See www.doi.org/10.3390/cancers14215238 for the full article.